 N = the number of values

-Now finally control chart can be developed using 2D line graph plot:
+Now finally control chart can be developed using a 2D line graph plot:

 Control chart (x) using mean + 3 sigma and mean – 3 sigma control limits

-Now analysis of chart needs to be performed, and noticed that there are two data points (two weeks) which are beyond the control limits and that is what we need to do investigation further.
-As I mentioned earlier that control limit help us to determine that whether or not corrective action are in need.
-When data points are beyond control limit, it shows that variability is not natural.
+In this chart, there are two data points (two weeks) that are beyond the control limits, and we need to do further investigation.
+As mentioned earlier, the control limit helps us determine whether corrective action is required.
+When data points are beyond the control limit, it shows that variability is not natural.